mckennapsean/dissertation/content/07-reflect.md

 This project aimed to support the creation of a tool to help story authors write, develop, and combine visualizations and animated transitions with text.
-So while this project was also applied research, a major focus of this work was to evaluate the qualitative story reading experience and compare engagement of different visual narrative flows.
+Although this project was also applied research, a major focus of this work was to evaluate the qualitative story reading experience and compare engagement of different visual narrative flows.
 As such, a process model for design studies is not an apt fit to describe the steps we went through.
 However, the design